B. Roy Chowdhury: Post-retirement

 After retiring from football, Chowdhury rejoined the Indian independence movement, focusing his efforts in Sylhet.
 During this time, he briefly worked as a manager at The Asiatic Bank in Silchar and served as the secretary of Silchar India Club for a few years, eventually receiving life membership.
 He also served as the honorary president of Mohun Bagan AC.
 In 1946, Chowdhury was the founding secretary of the Assam Football Association.
 Following the Partition of India, he moved back to his ancestral home in Baniachong, Habiganj, where he lived until his death.
 As a distinguished footballer and freedom fighter of the Swadeshi movement, he received an honorary allowance from the Government of India until his passing.
 In 1973, at a grand conference of anti-British freedom fighters in India, he was honored with a copper crown by then-Prime Minister Indira Gandhi.

 Death

-Following the Independence of Bangladesh, Chowdhury remained in his residence in Baniachong Upazila, Habiganj District, where he died on 21 November 2022.
-His son, MLA Roy Chowdhury, is also involved involved with politics, and serves as the additional secretary of the Ministry of Shipping.
+Following the Independence of Bangladesh, Chowdhury remained in his residence in Baniachong Upazila, Habiganj District, where he died on 21 November 1992.
+His son, MLA Roy Chowdhury, is also involved with politics, and serves as the additional secretary of the Ministry of Shipping.
 An annual football tournament is held in his memory in his home village.